raymondluk1995/Film-Ranking-Web-Development/README.md

 # CITS3403-Project

 A simple flask app for movie polls.The application perform voting or ranking activity (view vote result), based on the inputs from users.
+Mechanism that we using is First past the post voting.
+An adminstrator view, that can add and delete polls, delete responses, and add and delete users.
+An user(login) view, that can view polls and current standings, and submit responses to polls.
+A general view that can just view polls.

 ## Getting Started

 Activate the python virtual environment: